judoscale/judoscale-python/sample-apps/django_celery_sample/README.md

 ## Run the app

+* Run `bin/heroku` to run the app in Heroku-mode.
-Run `bin/dev` to run the app in development mode.
-This will run `heroku local`, which starts:
+* Run `bin/render` to run the app in Render-mode.

+Each script will run, with different environment variables:

 - a [tiny proxy server](https://github.com/judoscale/judoscale-adapter-proxy-server) that adds the `X-Request-Start` request header so we can test request queue time reporting; and
-- the Django sample app.
+- the sample app for testing Celery with Django.

 ## How to use this sample app